Ang Dating Daan: Pre-Broadcast

 Bro.
 Eli Soriano was baptized on April 7, 1964, at the age of 17.
 He expressed desire to become a church worker and soon attended ministerial classes under Bro.
-Nicolas Perez.
+Nicolás Pérez.
 In 1970s, Soriano began conducting nightly pulong (gathering) from town-to-town preaching in the province of Pampanga and later realized that his lifetime is not enough to reach the entire Philippines.
-In the year 1972, Perez handed Soriano the only Church Minister title.
+In the year 1972, Pérez handed Soriano the only Church Minister title.

+Soriano was a multilingual Christian preacher who spoke Kapampangan and Tagalog as his native languages.
+He was also fluent in English, Portuguese, and Spanish, all of which he used in his international ministry, particularly during his years in Brazil.
+In addition to these languages, he studied Koine Greek and Biblical Hebrew for biblical exegesis and frequently referred to the original biblical texts in his sermons, debates, and question-and-answer programs.

 Radio Broadcast

-The Ang Dating Daan program started in October 1980 on radio station DWWA 1206 kHz, and was also broadcast on DWAR, DZME, DZMB, DWAD, DZRD, and DZXQ (which is now known as Radyo La Verdad).
-In 1999, the radio program started to broadcast with different radio stations in the Philippines including DZRH, RMN and 100 Radyo Natin FM Stations and local radio stations across the country.
+Ang Dating Daan is a Philippine radio religious program by DWWA 1206 kHz, and was also broadcast on DWAR, DZME, DZMB, DWAD, DZRD, DZRH, RMN, Radyo Natin and DZXQ.
+It premiered on DWWA in October 1980.
+Also broadcast on DWAR, DZME, DZMB, DWAD, DZRD, and DZXQ (which is now known as Radyo La Verdad).
+From 1998 to 2013, the radio program started to broadcast with different radio stations in the Philippines including DZRH, RMN and 100 Radyo Natin FM Stations and local radio stations across the country.
 The program is now in its new home Radyo La Verdad 1350 since late 2011.